Return Item ChargebacksWhat are They & are These Really a Concern for Merchants?

 Return Item Chargeback

 A return item chargeback is a fee assessed to a banking customer who attempts to deposit or cash a third-party check, but said check is rejected.
-These fees occur as debits to the consumer’s checking account, and differ from payment card chargebacks, (which are made as debits from the merchant’s account).
+These fees occur as debits to the consumer’s checking account.

 To illustrate this concept, let’s look at Bank of America’s Personal Account Fee Schedule.
 Specifically, let’s examine the Other Account Fees and Services: Miscellaneous section.
 Here, they define a return item chargeback fee as a charge applied “each time a check or other item that [Bank of America] either cashed for [the account holder] or accepted for deposit to [the account holder’s] account, is returned to us unpaid.”